 -

-Build or renovate multiple dwellings (e.g. duplexes, attached granny flat, block of units).
+Building or renovating multiple dwellings (e.g. duplexes, attached granny flat, block of units)

 Obtaining an owner builder construction loan